About this course:

 Unprovoked VTE

 Patients with unprovoked episodes of VTE (no identifiable risk factor or trigger present at the time of diagnosis) and low to moderate bleeding risk should receive long-term treatment to prevent a recurrence.
 Patients with unprovoked VTE have a 10% risk of recurrence after a year and 30% after 5 years.
-For women, who have a lower risk of recurrence than men, serial D-dimer testing may be acceptable, and for patients with increased bleeding risk or other contraindications to anticoagulant medications.
-Another option for adult women with an unprovoked VTE is to calculate their risk of recurrence using the Hyperpigmentation, Edema, Redness, D-dimer, Obesity, Older age 2 (HERDOO2) score.
-Originally developed in 2008, this score attempts to identify the low-risk group of women who may be safe to discontinue anticoagulant therapy after the acute treatment phase for a single unprovoked VTE.
-The patient receives 1 point for each of the following risk factors:
+Serial D-dimer testing may be acceptable for those assigned female at birth, as they have a lower risk of recurrence than those assigned male at birth, and for patients with increased bleeding risk or other contraindications to anticoagulant medications.
+Another option for those assigned female at birth with an unprovoked VTE is to calculate their risk of recurrence using the Hyperpigmentation, Edema, Redness, D-dimer, Obesity, Older age 2 (HERDOO2) score.
+Originally developed in 2008, this score attempts to identify the low-risk group of patients who may be safe to discontinue anticoagulant therapy after the acute treatment phase for a single unprovoked VTE (Konstantinides & Meyer, 2019; Stevens et al., 2022; Stevens et al., 2024; Tritschler et al., 2018).
+The patient receives a point for each of the following risk factors:

-• signs/symptoms of PTS in either lower extremity (hyperpigmentation, redness, or edema)
+- signs/symptoms of PTS in either lower extremity (hyperpigmentation, redness, or edema)

-• D-dimer over 249 µg/L while taking an anticoagulant for at least 6 months
+- D-dimer over 249 µg/L while taking an anticoagulant for at least 6 months

-• BMI over 29
+- BMI over 29

-• age older than 64
+- age older than 64.

 Pulmonary Embolism